BiomedSciAI/histocartography/examples/README.md

 # Examples

 We present a set of small scripts that should help you understand the capabilities of the `histocartography` library.
-All the examples are self-contained and should directly work without the need to download any data nor model.
+All the examples are self-contained and should directly work without the need to download any data or model.
 Naturally, the examples are limited and are not comprehensive, but should remain a good starting point to develop your own application with your data.